dart pub outdated

 #

-Here's an example of running
+Here's an example of running dart pub outdated on

 an example that has several out-of-date dependencies.

-Three of the dependencies (args
+Three of the dependencies (args, http, and path) are direct,

-and one is transitive (meta
+and one is transitive (meta).

 As the following example shows,

-colorizes the output by default
+dart pub outdated colorizes the output by default

 when you run it on the command line.